Deep Tree Tensor Networks: Appendix

 In Algorithm~\ref{alg1:aim}, we provide a PyTorch-style implementation of AIM.
-The primary distinction between the training and inference stages is structural re-parameterization, specifically, the integration of the Batch Normalization (BN) layers with the adjacent convolutional or linear layers.
-During inference, the propagation process of AIM simplifies, aligning well with the schematic overview depicted in Fig.~\ref{img2}(d).
+The main difference between training and inference lies in structural re-parameterization.
+Specifically, during training, BN layers are integrated with adjacent convolutional or linear layers.
+During inference, the AIM propagation process simplifies, matching the schematic shown in Fig.~\ref{img2}(d).

+The primary motivation for designing DTTN was to develop a computationally efficient model, based solely on tensor operations, that is capable of scaling to large benchmarks.
+The core of our solution is the AIM, which is designed to facilitate direct multiplicative interactions.
+A tree structure emerges as a natural consequence of this design: since each AIM module performs a binary fusion of two feature tensors into one, stacking these modules hierarchically inherently constructs a tree.
+Significantly, this straightforward, hierarchical construction is provably equivalent to a powerful Tree Tensor Network (TTN), bypassing the complex methods that have historically limited their application~\cite{cheng2019tree}.
+Thus, while the tree topology was not an initial design constraint, it is fundamental to our model's expressive power and theoretical grounding.

+\paragraph{Training Stability of DTTN.} The training of traditional TNs is often hindered by well-known challenges, such as gradient instability (i.e., exploding or vanishing gradients) and high sensitivity to hyperparameters.
+In contrast, our DTTN model trains stably across all scenarios, showing no signs of these issues, as evidenced by the smooth loss curves in Fig.~\ref{img4}.
+This stability provides a significant advantage over traditional TNs, where long chains of sequential tensor contractions can lead to optimization problems.
+Although DTTN is theoretically equivalent to a TTN, its hierarchical optimization process mirrors that of a standard deep network, ensuring a more robust and stable training dynamic.